nautobot/community/meetings/2021-09-30/transcript.md

 > `jathanism`:
 > Whoa `Stephen Kiely`!

- _Note the below was moved from the main channel to the relavant thread_
+ _Note the below was moved from the main channel to the relevant thread_

 `Eric Jacob`: Ok then, so any plan to update the UI with Bootstrap 5 like Netbox did?